Can diabetes be cured and can type 2 diabetes be reversed?

 Research has revealed that the accumulation of fat in the pancreas causes type 2 diabetes.
-The researchers have proven that diabetes can be reversed by losing a single gram of the fat in the pancreas by way of weight loss.
+The researchers have proven that reversing diabetes is made possible by losing a single gram of the fat in the pancreas by way of weight loss.

 Type 2 diabetes is a long-term condition due to too much glucose in the blood and has typically been regarded as a progressive condition.
 It’s initially managed by diet then tablets, but might need insulin injections eventually.
 It impacts 9% of the global population and was once referred to as adult-onset diabetes but is now seen in young adults as well as children.
 It causes an excess of blood glucose as a result of the pancreas not making enough insulin, together with insulin resistance.
 Insulin is a hormone that breaks down glucose into energy in the cells.
 Insulin resistance is a condition in which the body responds poorly to insulin

 18 individuals having type 2 diabetes together with 9 individuals who didn’t have diabetes took part in the study.
 Their fat levels in the pancreas were measured, as well as weight and insulin response pre and post bariatric surgery.
 Elevated levels of fat were found in the pancreases of the individuals having type 2 diabetes.
 The study participants had been chosen to undergo gastric bypass surgery.
 They were measured prior to the surgery then again 8 weeks after.
 Individuals having type 2 diabetes stopped their medication immediately after the surgery.